-The application process begins with a two day mini-pupillage, which is an essential part of the selection procedure.
+The application process begins with a two-day mini pupillage (or if necessary a virtual mini pupillage of one and a half days).
+This is an essential part of the selection procedure.

-Pupillage applications are made through the centralised Pupillage Gateway scheme in the January and February of the calendar year before the pupillage is due to start (i.e. applications in January and February 2022 will be for pupillage commencing in October 2023).
+Pupillage applications are made through the centralised Pupillage Gateway scheme in the January and February of the calendar year before the pupillage is due to start (i.e., applications in January and February 2023 will be for pupillage commencing in October 2024).
 Dates for first and second interviews will be published on this website in due course; usually these interviews take place during March/April.

-Past years have shown that there have been around 140 applicants for up to four pupillage places.
-Approximately 35 applicants are invited to the first round interview.
-Owing to the high number of applications, it is not possible to provide feedback to those candidates who are not selected for a first round interview or to candidates who attended a first round interview but did not reach a second round interview.
-The first round interview comprises a 15-minute discussion with a panel of interviewers about matters arising out of the applicant's CV and application, and a law-related question, for example on a recent appellate decision (of which they will be notified in advance), to test the applicant's ability to think on their feet, analytical skills and oral advocacy.
+There are typically around 150-200 applicants for up to four pupillage places.
+Approximately 35-40 applicants are invited to the first-round interview.
+The first-round interview comprises a 15-minute discussion with a panel of interviewers about matters arising out of the applicant’s CV and application, and a law-related question, for example on a recent appellate decision (of which they will be notified in advance), to test the applicant’s ability to think on their feet, analytical skills, and oral advocacy.

-Chambers usually makes up to four offers through the Pupillage Gateway.
+Chambers usually aims to recruit four pupils through the Pupillage Gateway.

 Transferring solicitors and intermediate pupillages